With your support we’re making an impact!

 Driving bowel cancer discoveries

-Sixth year of Professor Mark Molloy’s appointment as the Lawrence Penn Chair of Bowel Cancer Research.
+Seventh year of Professor Mark Molloy’s appointment as the Lawrence Penn Chair of Bowel Cancer Research.

 The University of Sydney’s $10.4 million partnership with Bowel Cancer Australia provides a vital platform for accelerating global efforts to reduce the burden of bowel cancer through pioneering research.